Aerion/dotfiles-public/README.md

 The majority of these configs are specific to Linux.
 But some are applicable to Windows.
 For these, indications should be available in a nested README.
-For instance, for Alacritty or Emacs, README ([alacritty](https://github.com/Aerion/dotfiles-public/tree/master/alacritty), [emacs](https://github.com/Aerion/dotfiles-public/tree/master/emacs)) describe how to use the configuration for Windows / WSL.